choibits/fridgy-frontend/README.md

 - **Authentication**
   - `POST /auth/signup`: Register a new user on Signup page
   - `POST /auth/login`: Log in with registered user on Login page

+  - `GET /grocerylists/users/{userId}`: Get all grocery lists for a user
+  - `POST /grocerylists`: Create a new grocery list
+  - `DELETE /grocerylists/{id}`: Delete a grocery list